 Two years ago, I reviewed the first five episodes of Halo on Paramount+ with righteous indignation.
-I would have kept going, except for that at this point I gave up.
+I would have kept going, except that at this point I gave up.
 Whatever Halo was, it wasn’t the Halo I grew up with.
 It had no relation whatsoever to the video game franchise of the same name.
 I thought it was very lazy, very poorly scripted, and very boring.
 And also very bad.

-But when I heard that the two hacks responsible for Season 1 had been canned, a small flicker of hope wheezed beneath my breast.
+But when I heard that the two showrunners responsible for Season 1 had been canned, a small flicker of hope wheezed beneath my breast.
 I read that the new writers wanted to make it “[feel] more Halo.”
 And I thought, maybe, given the strength of the source material, there was a chance things could be turned around.
 Perhaps Season 2 would be good, action-focused, and capture some of the majesty of the original two games.
 Or maybe just the shitty expanded universe books.
 Even that much would have been acceptable.

-As it always seems to be, my optimism was misplaced.
+As always, my optimism was misplaced.

 The first thing to notice about Season 2 is the collapse in production value.
 I was critical of S1’s visual design (and what I felt to be laziness in action scenes especially), but it never looked cheap in the raw sense that Season 2 does.